 “I haven’t regretted the decision for a second, and it turned out that I could trust my gut feelings,” says Matilda.

-Matilda’s duties as the customer success manager include helping customers gain the greatest possible value from Winningtemp.
+Matilda’s duties as the customer success manager include helping customers gain the highest possible value from Winningtemp.

 Matilda notices a huge contrast in how HR works now compared to two years ago.
-When she started at Winningtemp, HR departments wanted to implement Agile HR, but many organizations were not yet prepared when it came to working with digital employee surveys in real time.
+When she started at Winningtemp, HR departments wanted to implement Agile HR.
+Still, many organisations were not yet prepared when it came to working with digital employee surveys in real-time.

-“Many organizations were not mature enough, but there were early adopters in HR who jumped on board and saw the benefits of working agilely and digitally,” she says.
-“Today, the situation is quite different, and even the most conservative industries are starting to open their eyes to leveraging opportunities of digitalization in becoming more agile when it comes to HR. ”
+“Many organisations were not mature enough, but there were early adopters in HR who jumped on board and saw the benefits of working agilely and digitally,” she says.
+“Today, the situation is quite different, and even the most conservative industries are starting to open their eyes to leveraging opportunities of digitalisation in becoming more agile when it comes to HR. ”